huggingface/diffusers/docs/source/en/using-diffusers/img2img.md

   </div>
   <div>
     <img class="rounded-xl" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/img2img.png"/>
-    <figcaption class="mt-2 text-center text-sm text-gray-500">Kandinsky 2.2</figcaption>
+    <figcaption class="mt-2 text-center text-sm text-gray-500">generated image</figcaption>
   </div>
 </div>

 ## Popular models

-The most popular image-to-image models are [Stable Diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5), [Stable Diffusion XL (SDXL)](sdxl), and Kandinsky 2.2.
-The results from the Stable Diffusion and Kandinsky models are different because of their architecture and training process, and you can generally expect SDXL to produce higher quality images than Stable Diffusion v1.5.
+The most popular image-to-image models are [Stable Diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5), [Stable Diffusion XL (SDXL)](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), and [Kandinsky 2.2](https://huggingface.co/kandinsky-community/kandinsky-2-2-decoder).
+The results from the Stable Diffusion and Kandinsky models vary due to their architecture differences and training process; you can generally expect SDXL to produce higher quality images than Stable Diffusion v1.5.
 Let's take a quick look at how to use each of these models and compare their results.

 ### Stable Diffusion v1.5